siemens/OOASP/asp_interactive_configuration/DOC.md

 ###  Create required

 Creates all the objects required by the current objects.
 To do so, we use the cautious consequences of the program for getting the constraint violations that are common to all models, and proceed to solve one of them at a time.
 For this process we need optimization statements, to get rid of models that include unnecessary constraint.
-This optimization is only activate for getting cautious consequences.
+This optimization is only active for getting cautious consequences.

 #### Optimize number of lower bound violations